-The company is exposed to liquidity risk in relation to meeting future obligations associated with its financial liabilities, which comprise trade and other payables (Note 9).
+The company is exposed to liquidity risk in relation to meeting future obligations associated with its financial liabilities, which comprise lease liabilities (Note 10) and trade and other payables (Note 11).
 Prudent liquidity risk management includes maintaining sufficient cash and committed credit lines to ensure the availability of an adequate amount of funding to meet the company's obligations.

 A significant part of the company's purchases are made through a related party forming part of Mizzi Organisation, with the objective that the company acts as the sole customer facing entity for the Organisation's beverage activities.
-As a result of this arrangement, the company's trade and other payables as at 31 December 2018 include significant amounts due from this related party forming part of Mizzi Organisation (Note 9).
+As a result of this arrangement, the company's trade and other payables as at 31 December 2019 include significant amounts due from this related party forming part of Mizzi Organisation (Note 11).
 This related party has undertaken not to request repayments of amounts due until alternative financing is available.